sahillamture20/Terraform-Practice/README.md

 # Terraform AWS Infrastructure Project

-A second VPC folder is a comprehensive Terraform project demonstrating Infrastructure as Code (IaC) principles by provisioning and managing AWS resources including VPC networking, S3 storage, IAM security, and EC2 compute instances.
+This is a comprehensive Terraform project demonstrating Infrastructure as Code (IaC) principles by provisioning and managing AWS resources including VPC networking, S3 storage, IAM security, and EC2 compute instances.

 ## 📋 Overview